JakeNel28/nestyr/README.md

 nestyr
 ======

 "Nesting" a data frame describes the process of combining values to create a single list-column variable of data frames *within* a data frame.
 The `tidyr` package makes this process easy with the `nest()` function.
-See an example here: "<http://r4ds.had.co.nz/many-models.html>".
+See an example here: <http://r4ds.had.co.nz/many-models.html>.

 Nesting in `tidyr` relies on grouping functions from the `dplyr` package to index the rows before nesting.
 However, as of September of 2018, `dplyr` is still unable to group by list columns (see <https://github.com/tidyverse/tidyr/issues/249>).
-In other words, you cannot nest variables with a list column not included in your nest.
-This also means you cannot create multiple nests, as they are list columns.
+In other words, you cannot nest variables with a list column included in your nest.
+This also means you cannot create multiple nests, because the first nest would create a list column.

 The `nestyr` package gets around this problem with the `nestyr::nest2()` function.
-Instead of grouping by list columns directly, it finds an MD5 hash for all objects within any list columns before finding the group indices.
+Instead of grouping by list columns directly, it finds an MD5 hash for all elements of any list columns, and uses the hash to find the group indices.

-The `nestyr::nest_cols()` function gets around the need to include a row id to nesting columns together while preserving rows.
+Additionally, the `nestyr::nest_cols()` function gets around the need to include a row id to nest columns together while preserving rows.
 In other words, you can nest horizontally without thinking about row grouping.
 Like `nest2`, `nest_cols` also works with pre-existing list columns.

 Example
 -------

-Suppose we take the example provided by the "R for Data Science" book by Garret Germund and Hadley Wickham see (<https://github.com/tidyverse/tidyr/issues/249>).
+Suppose we take the example provided by the "R for Data Science" book by Garret Germund and Hadley Wickham (see <https://github.com/tidyverse/tidyr/issues/249>).
 In this instance, however, let's say we wanted to nest together the columns `country` and `continent` together, and then nest together the remaining columns by unique country-continent.

 ``` r
 library(gapminder)